Alomar04/202263820-abdualrhmanalomar-assignment2/README.md

 The project uses standard HTML5, CSS3, and vanilla JavaScript features that work across current versions of Chrome, Edge, Firefox, and Safari.

 ## AI Usage Summary
 AI was used as a development assistant to help plan the structure, generate the initial implementation, refine the UI, and draft the required documentation.
-The generated output was reviewed, understood, and adapted to match the assignment requirements rather than being copied without evaluation.
+The generated output was reviewed, understood, and altered to match the assignment requirements rather than being copied without evaluation.